wookets/shape-up/README.md

 * Supporting multiple divions
 * Supporting Europe and other international terrioties
 * Integrating with multiple backend tracking systems / master data record systems
+* Integration with queues / message systems to share data
 * Patient device self-registration
 * Strong demand from the business to capture more and more information about patients / devices
 * Further, new devices can bring in new registration requirements